Picture of a young woman with her three children.

 Applicants:

 • Must be current on all interim and final reports for grants from CFNIL’s Community Grants Program.
 If the organization is currently being funded with a CFNIL grant and a final report is not yet due, the organization must submit an interim report.
-Learn more about reporting on the Grants Resources page.
+Visit cfnil.org/grant-resources

-• Must submit a “Pre-Authorization Form” if working with or within a school district.
-This document asks for detailed information about the partnership between the applicant and the district, specifically the district’s role in designing the charitable activity and allocating resources toward its completion.
+• Must submit a “Pre-Authorization Form” found in the “Working with a School District?” section at cfnil.org/grant-resources if working with/within a school district or providing services to school districts such as field trips.
+If working with or providing services for multiple school districts, you may provide executed “Pre-Authorization Forms” from the top three districts.
+The form asks for detailed information about the partnership between the applicant and the district, specifically the district’s role in designing the charitable activity and allocating resources toward its completion.

 • May submit up to three unique proposals.
 For the purposes of this limit, organizations and their corresponding foundations will be treated as one entity even if they have separate EIN numbers.